derbyjs/derby/index.md

     $ derby new first_project
     $ cd first_project

-or, if you prefer CoffeeScript:
+or, for CoffeeScript:

     $ cd ~
     $ derby new --coffee first_project
     $ cd first_project
     $ make

-`make compile` will execute coffee with the watch option, so leave it running in a separate terminal.
+`make` will execute the coffee compiler with the watch option, so leave it running in a separate terminal.

 Make sure Redis is running, and fire up Node: